Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits

 --- {\it The Two-TLS model}: The Two-TLS model assumes the existence of two types of TLSs, interacting weakly and strongly with strain, with the ratio of their strain interactions $g \equiv \gamma_w/\gamma_s$ being the dimensionless parameter of the model.
 As a result of their strain interactions, one obtains a low-energy effective Hamiltonian for the TLSs \cite{Schechter_2013,churkin2023strain} with the form:

 where

 and a,b stand for $S$,$\tau$.
 The variables $S_{i} = \pm 1$ and $\tau_{i} = \pm 1$ represent the state of the TLSs.
 To avoid double summation, a factor of 1/2 is added.
 The coupling coefficient $J_{ij}$ depends on the distance $r_{ij}$ between the TLS, and $c_{ij}^{ab}$ is chosen randomly from a Gaussian distribution with a width of unity.
 To address the divergence at r=0, a cut-off parameter $\tilde{a}$ is introduced.
 The energy scales of the TLS-TLS interactions satisfy the relations $J_{0}^{\tau\tau} = g \cdot J_{0}^{S\tau} = g^{2} \cdot J_{0}^{SS}$, where $J_{0}^{SS} \approx 300 K$ \cite{Schechter_2013}.
 We note that the effective Hamiltonian may include also random field terms \cite{Schechter_2008,Schechter_2013}.
 However, these terms, not considered here, were shown \cite{Schechter_2013} to affect results only quantitatively and not appreciably, as they are of the same magnitude of the effective random field exerted by the high energy frozen S-TLSs \cite{Schechter_2008}.
-TLS tunneling is neglected in the Hamiltonian (\ref{Eq:TwoTLS}) because tunneling amplitude is smaller compared to TLS – TLS interaction.
+TLS tunneling is neglected in the Hamiltonian (\ref{Eq:TwoTLS}) because the tunneling amplitude is small compared to TLS – TLS interaction.
 TLS flips are modeled using Monte-Carlo (MC) tries with probability given by the total energy of the initial and final states, which are well approximated by the Hamiltonian (\ref{Eq:TwoTLS}) (see Ref. \cite{churkin2023strain} for detailed considerations).

 Within this model Hamiltonian, the single particle DOS of the S-TLSs exhibits power law behavior for low energies, $\lesssim 10$K, where the exponent is dependent on the model's parameters, namely the cutoff $\tilde{a}$ and the spatial density \cite{churkin2023strain}.
-As a result, there is a notable disparity between the DOS of the $S$-TLSs at the energy ranges of $0-3$K and $10-20$K.
+As a result, there is a notable disparity between the DOS of the $S$-TLSs at the energy ranges of $0-3$K and $10-20$K. A brief description of the Two-TLS model and its physical origin is given in the Supplemental Material\cite{SupplementalMaterial} (see also references \cite{Watson_1995,Liu_1998,Topp_1999,Topp_2002,POHL_opinion_1999,Treacy_2012} therein).

-In contrast, the STM assumes only one type of TLSs, where the approximate constant DOS at low energies is a result of a random field much larger than the TLS-TLS interactions.
+In contrast, the STM assumes only one type of TLS, where the approximate constant DOS at low energies is a result of a random field much larger than the TLS-TLS interactions.
 The effective Hamiltonian of this model takes the form:

 Here, $J_{ij}^{\tau \tau}$ is the same as in Eq. (\ref{eq:interaction}), and the magnitude of the random fields $h_{i}$ is discussed after Eq. (\ref{Eq:random}) below.